-- A minimum of 18 semester units are completed in the new major. - Courses used towards the first degree may be used towards the major in the second degree unless either degree is the Liberal Arts and Sciences major (as well as the former Transfer Studies and General Arts and Sciences majors). - A minimum of 12 semester units are completed in residence within the Santa Clarita Community College District after the awarding of the first degree.
-Students are exempt if they completed the first associate degree in the Santa Clarita Community College District. - 4.
-All current Santa Clarita Community College District general education requirements listed above will have been met with the awarding of the first degree.
+- A minimum of 18 semester units are completed in the new major. - A student cannot earn more than one Liberal Arts and Sciences degree. - A minimum of 12 semester units are completed in residence within the Santa Clarita Community College District after the awarding of the first degree.
+Students are exempt if they completed the first associate degree in the Santa Clarita Community College District. - All current Santa Clarita Community College District general education requirements listed above will have been met with the awarding of the first degree.
 If not, these additional general education courses will also be required.